 The Authority's Community Safety Plan sets a clear vision and intended outcomes.
+The Community Safety Plan is supported by the document 'Our approach to Integrated Risk Management Planning (IRMP)'.
 The Service Delivery Plan translates this through the Service, linking clear actions/projects and tasks for individual teams to key lines of enquiry, which in turn link to the key priorities via the planning, risk and performance management arrangements.
-These corporate plans are underpinned by the Medium-Term Finance Plan (MTFP).
+Corporate plans are underpinned by the Medium Term Finance Plan (MTFP).